tlyi/CIVIL-459-Project/README.md

 The required files to register our dataset as a plugin is contained in the folder `openpifpaf_openlane`.
 (IMPORTANT: Do not change the name of this folder as OpenPifPaf requires this naming convention to recognise the plugin.)

 ### 3. Download checkpoint (optional)
 The dataset that we are using is very big and will take days to train.
-We have provided a [checkpoint](https://drive.google.com/file/d/1IEKkXFKS5HWgyEEhrRoDiCdvLgZRtmV7/view?usp=sharing) that has already been trained on 30 epochs.
+We have provided a [checkpoint](https://drive.google.com/file/d/1IEKkXFKS5HWgyEEhrRoDiCdvLgZRtmV7/view?usp=sharing) that has already been trained on 30 epochs on 10% of the dataset.
 You may choose to train either from scratch (not recommended), or from one of the backbones provided by OpenPifPaf, or on top of our provided checkpoint.

 ## Dataset Description
 --------------